abhimanyuchadha/Airport_Baggage_Routing/README.md

 # Airport_Baggage_Routing

-The application aims to find the shortest path based on the distance for routing baggage at airport.
+The application aims to find the shortest path and distance for routing baggage at airport.

 To run the application, use com.barclays.application.Main class.